usegalaxy-au/tools-au/tools/alphafold/README.md

 ## Generating additional outputs

-To run the outputs.py file you will need to install some dependencies (a virtual environment is highly recommended):
+To run the outputs.py file you will need to install some dependencies (a virtual environment is highly recommended).
+Note if you want to run this with `planemo serve`, you will need to run the following in the planemo-galaxy's virtual environment (the path to the env being used is printed to stdout when you run the tool):

 ```sh
 pip install -r scripts/requirements.txt